 My research examines the intersection of environmental governance, human security, and environmental justice across diverse landscapes and national contexts.
 I employ theories of institutional change to explain 1) why certain norms, practices, and policies are accepted as international standards of “best practice” and 2) how these global models affect social and environmental outcomes as they are implemented across various domestic contexts.
 My goal is to understand whether globally-accepted models of environmental governance can actually enhance human security and environmental sustainability.

 The Dakota Access Pipeline made global headlines in 2016 when a group affiliated with the Standing Rock Sioux in North Dakota began a protest to oppose the siting of the pipeline near the Standing Rock Indian Reservation.
 Since then, Standing Rock has featured widely in debates about oil and gas pipelines specifically and US energy policy broadly.
-The experiences of landowners in areas impacted by the pipeline outside North Dakota, specifically Illinois, Iowa, and South Dakota, have been largely left out of this conversation.
-Given that agriculture is central to any discussion on US energy policy, this research aims to ensure that Midwestern perspectives are accounted for in ongoing policy debates.
-The research team is particularly interested in the following questions:
+The experiences of landowners in areas impacted by the pipeline outside North Dakota, specifically Illinois, Iowa, and Louisiana have been largely left out of this conversation.
+Given that agriculture is central to any discussion on US energy policy, this research aims to ensure that these perspectives are accounted for in ongoing policy debates.

 Past Research Projects

 Mineral Extraction in Ghana and Sierra Leone